-Bin-jip (3-Iron) is the kind of old favorite I loved back when it was released, but haven't seen since.
+3-Iron [Bin-jip] is the kind of old favorite I loved back when it was released, but haven't seen since.
 Returning to a film like that is always somewhat of a gamble.
-If things turn out all right you may rediscover the beauty of such a film, but there's also a chance that you end up realizing either you taste has changed through the years or time nibbled away at its beauty.
-In Bin-jip's case, I fell in love with the film all over again.
+If things turn out all right you may rediscover the beauty of such a film, but there's also a chance that you end up realizing either your taste has changed through the years or time nibbled away at its beauty.
+In 3-Iron's case, I fell in love with the film all over again.

-Even though Bin-jip is a pretty soft-natured film, it's one of the most hardcore executions of Ki-duk's trademark style, with the two main characters not uttering a single word throughout the entirety of the film and a fantastical, surreal ending that runs almost twenty minutes long.
-And yet (unless you can't stand the silence) it's also one his more accessible films, with loveable characters and an overall lack of excessive violence and cruelty.
+Even though 3-Iron is a pretty soft-natured film, it's one of the most hardcore executions of Ki-duk's trademark style, with the two main characters not uttering a single word throughout the entirety of the film and a fantastical, surreal ending that runs almost twenty minutes long.
+And yet (unless you can't stand the silence) it's also one of his more accessible films, with loveable characters and a lack of excessive violence and cruelty.

 The story follows a young boy (Tae-suk) who goes from house to house.
 Thanks to a sly leaflet trick he figures out which houses are empty and spends the night there.
-He doesn't just leech of his unsuspecting hosts though, as he regularly fixes things and cleans up after himself.
+He doesn't just leech off his unsuspecting hosts though, as he regularly fixes things and cleans up after himself.
 Everything goes well until one day when he runs into a victim of domestic violence.
 He is found out, but the woman (Sun-hwa) doesn't run away from him.
-Instead they take their revenge on the husband and continue their journey together.
+Instead, they take their revenge on the husband and continue their journey together.
 At least for a short while, the two manage to live in harmony.

 The soundtrack is something else.
 Even though the larger part of the score is what you'd expect from an Asian drama (subtle and soothing piano/ambient music), there is one particular Middle-Eastern song that feels oddly out of place but is used to great effect.
 Ki-duk uses it as his main motive, featuring the song at various points during the course of the film.
 It's an odd choice all right, but characteristic for Ki-duk and it really works wonders.

 The acting too is impressive.
 While some of the secondary roles leave a little to be desired (I'm not a fan of Hyuk-ho Kwon, who plays Sun-hwa's husband), the focus lies firmly on the two main characters.
-Seung-yeon Lee does an awesome job as Sun-hwa, but it's Hyun-kyoon Lee who deserves the most credit.
-The both of them form the perfect proof that you don't need dialogues to convey emotions.
+Seung-Yeon Lee does an awesome job as Sun-Hwa, but it is Hyun-Kyoon Lee who deserves the most credit.
+Both of them form the perfect proof that you don't need dialogues to convey emotions.
 On the contrary even.
-While their actions may seem strange and hard to explain at first, it's surprisingly easy to understand their motives and feel for the two.
+While their actions may seem strange and hard to explain at first, it's surprisingly easy to understand their motives and grow attached to the pair of them.